 Address: 03 BP 117 Abidjan 03

-Organisation of Active Women in Ivory Coast (OFACI) formed in 1999 when a group of young women who share a love of liberty, equality, justice and welfare in general and women in particular found themselves in a think tank working towards creating programmes that would uphold these values.
+The Organisation of Active Women in Ivory Coast (OFACI) formed in 1999 when a group of young women who share a love of liberty, equality, justice, general welfare and women, found themselves in a think tank working towards creating programmes that would uphold these values.

 The organisation focuses on:

 - Promoting and protecting the rights of women

 - Promoting the political empowerment, economic and social status of women

 - Taking an active part in the democratisation process within the country